-Staff should refer to the following policies that are related to this data protection policy:

-Security Policy which sets out the School's guidelines and processes on keeping personal data secure against loss and misuse.
+Staff should refer to the following policies that are related to this data protection policy: - Data Security Policy which sets out the School's guidelines and processes on keeping personal data secure against loss and misuse.

-Data Protection Policy which sets out the School's obligations under GDPR about how they process personal data.
+Data Protection Policy which sets out the School's obligations under UK GDPR about how they process personal data.

-These policies are also designed to protect personal data and can be found at the School Office.
+These policies are also designed to protect personal data and can be found in the Policies and Procedures shared drive on Google Drive.